Shelf-life and sustainability

 Published:

 While this issue is not based on any law or regulation, food products or beverages that do not have at least 2/3 left of the shelf-life when reaching the supermarkets, or any other retail outlet, are difficult to sell.
 This means that European products that due to distance have to be transported for a relatively longer period of time are more difficult to sell.
 It is also true for domestic products, that when reaching end of shelf-life are often discarded despite being OK for consumption.
 This does, unfortunately, lead to food waste.
 The EBC believe that the authorities have a responsibility to better promote sustainability in the food and beverage sector.
+The Ministry of Agriculture, Forestry and Fishery made a study of the view of the consumer in relation to sustainabiity.
+This could serve as a start for further deliberations.

 Recommendations